moonymango/enmovito/memory-bank/activeContext.md

 The current focus is on:

+- **Code refactoring and modularization** to improve maintainability and extensibility
 - Optimizing the application for different platforms
 - Ensuring robust handling of different CSV file formats
 - Improving visualization performance with large datasets